 Top Irish diplomat joins Brussels law office

-David O’Sullivan, former Irish secretary general of the European Commission, has moved into the private sector to join the Brussels office of legal firm Steptoe and Johnson.
+David O’Sullivan, former Irish secretary-general of the European Commission, has moved into the private sector to join the Brussels office of legal firm Steptoe & Johnson.

-The former Irish secretary general of the European Commission, David O’Sullivan, has moved into the private sector to join the Brussels office of legal firm Steptoe and Johnson.
+The former Irish secretary-general of the European Commission David O’Sullivan has moved into the private sector to join the Brussels office of legal firm Steptoe & Johnson.

 Mr O’Sullivan, who retired from the commission a few months ago after serving as EU ambassador to the US, brings to a consultancy role years of experience in trade policy and US-EU relations, not least in the negotiations over the WTO Doha round and in responding to the Trump turn against the latter and European trade.
 But he will also be advising clients on a range of regulatory and compliance issues.